Noah Abid

 Noah Quinten Abid (born 30 January 2000) is a Dutch footballer who plays as a midfielder for Westlandia in the Dutch Vierde Divisie.
 He also holds Tunisian citizenship.

 Club career

 Abid made his Eerste Divisie debut for Jong Ajax on 20 November 2018 in a game against Jong FC Utrecht as a 64th-minute substitute for Jasper ter Heide.
 He moved at the end of the season to join Jong Almere City.
 In February 2021 he joined CS Sfaxien, the club of former Ajax player Hatem Trabelsi who had made the move the other way around from Tunisia to the Netherlands.

 In June 2021 he was released from the club without having made any league appearances.
-He returned to the Netherlands joining DOVO and competing in the Derde Divisie, before announcing his retirement from football for personal reasons.
+He returned to the Netherlands joining DOVO and competing in the Derde Divisie, before announcing his retirement from professional football for personal reasons.
+He later played for amateur sides Die Haghe, HBS and Westlandia.

 International career

 On 30 May 2019, it was announced that Abid had been called up by Alain Giresse as part of the 30-man preliminary squad for the Tunisia national football team, joining their training facility in Croatia for the friendly fixture against Iraq on 7 June 2019 ahead of the 2019 Africa Cup of Nations.